Accepts Healthy Volunteers

 The disease, disorder, syndrome, illness, or injury that is being studied.

 This study is to be conducted in 2 phases, a dose escalation phase and a cohort expansion phase.
 Dose escalation will be completed using a modified 3+3 study design with up to 4 Cohorts of increasing doses in MBq/kg.
 Pre-defined Dose Limiting Toxicities will be monitored for 6 weeks post administration of 67Cu-SARTATE.
-Once either the MTD for a single administration of 67Cu-SARTATE is established, or Cohort 4 has been completed, the study will be expanded to enroll an additional 10 subjects who will receive up to 2 therapy cycles of 67Cu-SARTATE at the MTD dose level.
+Once either the MTD for a single administration of 67Cu-SARTATE is established, or Cohort 4 has been completed, the study will be expanded to enroll an additional 10 subjects who will receive 2 therapy cycles of 67Cu-SARTATE at the MTD dose level.

 64Cu-SARTATE - patients will receive a bolus injection of 64Cu-SARTATE during screening, and following each 67Cu-SARTATE Therapy Cycle at a rate of 2.0 MBq/kg.
 67Cu-SARTATE - In the dose escalation phase, patients will receive a single administration of 67Cu-SARTATE as a slow IV infusion (dose will be determined based on cohort allocation).
-In the expansion phase, patients will receive up to 2 administrations of 67Cu-SARTATE a the MTD level as a slow IV infusion.
+In the expansion phase, patients will receive 2 administrations of 67Cu-SARTATE a the MTD level as a slow IV infusion.

 Drug: - 67Cu-SARTATE